kenwu94/spotify-playlist-creator/spotify-playlist-creator/README.md

 ## Requirements

 Before running the script, ensure you have the required dependencies installed.
-You can find the list of dependencies in the `requirements.txt` file.
+You can find the list of dependencies in the `requirements.txt` file

 ## Installation